 - Other parts of Luzon- 4-5 weeks

 - Other islands- 5-7 weeks

-Please note that after the box has been picked up, it won’t be sent to the Philippines right away.
-Rather, it’ll be inspected first at their warehouse somewhere in Tokyo.
-Therefore, you shouldn’t start counting down from the pickup day.
-Also, they won’t inform you that it’s been shipped so all you can do is wait for it to arrive at the doorstep of the receiver.
+Keep in mind that after the box is picked up, it won’t be immediately sent to the Philippines.
+Instead, it undergoes inspection at their warehouse in Tokyo.
+As a result, you shouldn’t start counting down from the pickup day.
+Additionally, they won’t notify you when it’s shipped, so all you can do is await its arrival at the recipient’s doorstep.

-When it comes to my experience, the balikbayan box arrived after eight to nine weeks from the day they picked it up.
-I don’t know when the actual shipment date was.
-The box maybe was stuck in the warehouse for quite some time so it took longer.
+In my experience, the balikbayan box arrived after eight to nine weeks from the day they picked it up.
+Unfortunately, I don’t have the exact shipment date, but it seems that the box might have been held up in the warehouse, leading to the extended delivery time.